mullerdavid/ctf_writeups/ecsc23_coach_hw/WRITEUP.md

 ![](screenshots/26.png)
 ![](screenshots/27.png)

-It can be clearly seen that this is not the start of the loop, so it should be `o` in this case.
+It can be clearly seen that this is not the start of the loop, so it should be `o` in this case (going from left to right on the image).

 Repeating the process works well up until the very end with only a few visual lookup.